Constraining the coherence scale of the interstellar magnetic field using TeV gamma-ray observations of supernova remnants: Morphological gamma-ray modelling

 First, we perform exploratory simulations with parameter choices guided by the self-similar scaling of the Sedov-Taylor solution.
-We find parameter combinations that approximately reproduce all observational characteristics (with box size $L = 20$~pc for both remnants).
+We find parameter combinations that approximately reproduce all observational characteristics (with box size $L = 20$~pc for SN1006 and $L = 26$~pc for Vela Jr.).
 Fixing angular size, explosion energy, and employing the self-similar solution, we then re-scale the solution by varying the ambient density within observational bounds to match the observed gamma-ray fluxes.
+In case of the core collapse supernova remnant Vela Jr.\ we must take into account the free expansion phase, while assuming an ejected mass of $3~\rmn{M}_\odot$.
+Thus, we evolve the simulation of the Sedov explosion so that the combination of free expansion and Sedov phase matches its angular size at a given distance following Eq.~\eqref{eq: total_radius}, and we re-scale the shock radius accordingly to account for the free expansion phase.
 The final set of parameters is reported in Table~\ref{table:Table 1}.

 To model SN1006 we assume a dominant homogeneous magnetic field that points to the top-left as supported by studies of radio polarization signatures \citep{2013AJ....145..104R}.
 We superpose a turbulent magnetic field with a correlation length $\lambda_B=L=20~\pc$ ($\approx 0.74^{\circ}$ at $D=1.53~\kpc$) that contains 1/9 of the energy density of the homogeneous field.
 For Vela Jr.\ we perform a range of fully turbulent simulations with magnetic coherence lengths $\lambda_B=L/f$ ($f\in\{1,2,3,4,5\}$).
-We find that our simulation model with $\lambda_B=L/2=10$~pc ($\approx1.6^\circ$ at $0.35$~kpc) statistically matches the gamma-ray maps best.
+We find that our simulation model with $\lambda_B=L/2=13$~pc ($\approx 2.3^\circ$ at $0.5$~kpc) statistically matches the gamma-ray maps best.

 We present different physical properties of our simulation models for SN1006 and Vela Jr.\ in Fig.~\ref{fig:comparison1} and \ref{fig:comparison2}.
 While both simulation models adopt a constant background density, their magnetic structure differs (Fig.~\ref{fig:comparison1}).
 This results in a significantly different CR pressure distribution owing to the obliquity-dependent shock acceleration (left column of Fig.~\ref{fig:comparison2}).